-Proov Predict tests, on the other hand, are fully quantitative when used with the Proov Insight app.
-This means after you take your Proov Predict test and scan it with the app, you will get an accurate, numerical LH value.
-This is because we worked diligently to build an algorithm that accurately matches the line intensity to an actual hormone level so that you can get the most valuable information possible from your Proov Predict tests.
+Using Proov Predict tests with the Proov Insight app can take your results one step further by providing numerical hormone data.
+This means after you take your Proov Predict test and scan it with the app, you will get a numerical LH value.
+This is because we worked diligently to build an algorithm that matches the line intensity to an actual hormone level so that you can get the most valuable information possible from your Proov Predict tests.

 When should I take an ovulation test after my period?

-If you are using Proov Predict with the Proov Insight app, the app will guide you when to test based on your unique cycle and period length.
+If you are using Proov Predict with the Proov Insight app, the app will guide you when to take ovulation test after period based on your unique cycle and period length.
 If you’re not using the Proov Insight app, of course we recommend downloading it, but we’ll also go through the protocol here.

 If you are new to LH testing or have irregular cycles and are unsure of when your next period will start, you can also start testing LH right after your period ends.
 As you near your suspected ovulation day (about midway through your cycle), you may want to test LH levels two times per day — once in the morning and once in the evening.
 This is because LH surges can be short and you don’t want to miss it!